rwxrob/zet/20220524024339/README.md

 unnecessary moving parts and points of failure for what is going to be one of the most intensely used infrastructure services.
 Some might feel that is a reason to put it into Kubernetes, but I'm just not sold on the idea.
 It's like DNS.
 Would I put DNS *inside* of Kubernetes?
-No fucking way.
+No way.

 I'm going to use Podman for the container engine on the Rocky Linux distro because it is common and I need some exposure to Podman given